mauricerenck/kirby-podcast/README.md

 # Podcast Plugin

+## Update on its way!
+I am working on a big update of this Plugin.
+Let me know what you're missing or if you have problems with the current version, so I can keep those points in mind for the next release.

 ## What is it?
 The Podcast plugin will generate a RSS-feed optimized for podcasts.
 This includes all rss-fields needed for submitting your podcast to iTunes.
 This plugin also analyzes your mp3-files and automaticly adds time- and size-information to the feed.